mustafaerdogmus/mustafaerdogmus/README.md

 ### Hi there 👋
 #### Welcome to my GitHub profile!
 I am a software developer living in Turkey.
 I am passionate about programming and learning new skills.
-I completed my university educations in the field of informatics.
-I worked in the hardware, system & network departments of the IT industry for about 7 years.
+I completed  my university education in the field of informatics.
+For more information https://www.mustafaerdogmus.com/hakkimda/.

+#### I worked in the hardware, system & network departments of the IT industry for about 7 years.
 I have been working in the field of software development nonstop for the last 9 years.
 I share my experiences on my blog website https://www.mustafaerdogmus.com/blog.

 - 💬 Ask me about anything